“Research” Has Lost All Credibility

 And let’s not forget all the foods you SHOULD eat and those you SHOULDN’T eat.
 Have you noticed that often they are the same foods!

 The issue of what we should and shouldn’t eat becomes even more complicated with the added controversy of conventional vs. genetically modified vs. organic.
-Yep, you guessed it; each one has strong research supporting it:
+Yep, you guessed it; each one has strong research supporting it (And I won’t even bring up GMO, Conventional, and Organic!):

 - Meat (Animal products)